tonypdmtr/TBoot/README.md

 In general, however, you would want a strong confirmation by the end-user to proceed with the Erase action.

-`DEBUG` is meant to enable debugging definition and/or code.
+`DEBUG` is meant to enable debugging definitions and/or code.
 It is currently not used at all in the public version of TBoot so you can ignore it.

 Note: All assembly time options are fixed for the life of your product.
 You cannot
       make changes afterwards.
-So, choose wisely to accommodate for possible future updates.
+Choose wisely to accommodate for possible future updates.
 For example, if the original version does not need to keep user configuration, you shouldn't just disable that without thinking ahead.
-      What if you will need that in the future?
+      What if you will need that capability in the future?
       TBoot should be burned inside the end-user's MCU to allow for that possibility.

 # Application requirements for use under TBoot